Matron/drawings/README.md

 ## POC 1

-* no map at first
+- no map at first
-* component with list of rendered map objects
+- component with list of rendered map objects
-* event is activated when clicked instead of activated by time machine current time
+- event is activated when clicked instead of activated by time machine current time

+## Scenarios

+- Merovingians
+- Arab-Israeli Wars
+- Between wars - more content -story telling oriented, not so many map events

 # Getting Started with Create React App